 - those who receive help from an MSP, specifically a QMB, SLMB, or QI program

 - people getting Supplemental Security Income benefits from the SSA

 Some states may have a State Pharmaceutical Assistance Program (SPAP).
 These programs can help with the cost of prescription drugs and may also help cover Part D premiums.

 Not all states have SPAPs.
 Additionally, coverage and eligibility requirements can vary by state.
 Medicare has a useful search tool both to see if your state has an SPAP and what that program covers.

 In addition to all of the cost-saving methods we’ve mentioned above, certain states may have further programs that can help you save on your Medicare premiums.

 The costs of Medicarepremiums can add up.
 However, there are some ways that you can work to helpdecrease the costs.

 Some cost-lowering options for anyone with Medicare include being sure to enroll on time, reporting changes in income, and considering a Part C plan as opposed to original Medicare.

 There are also programs in place to help people with lower incomes or resources pay for the cost of healthcare, including premiums.
-These include Medicaid, Medicare Savings Programs, and Extra Help.
+These include Medicaid, MSPs, and Extra Help.